danielcdo/End-to-End-ML-Project/README.md

 Possible questions to be asked:
-- choice the 'correct' problem'.
-Is it feasiable?
+- choose the 'correct' problem'.
+Is it feasible?
 Can it be done in a short period of time?
 - minimum features required: videos attributes and a label.
 Are the features valuable?
 - simple search query that contain - machine, learning, kaggle, and data science.
 Would be the sufficient to predict to recommend new videos with a high prediction score?